INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 You could restrict this default communication between containers inside the same Docker network (attached to the same Linux bridge) by setting the Docker daemon property `icc` (inter-container connection) to `false`.
 This could be done inside `/etc/docker/daemon.json` (file does not exist by default).
 Afterwards the Docker daemon must be restarted using `systemctl restart docker`.

-As an alternative, you could also specify this behaviour on Docker network basis by specifiying `-o "com.docker.network.bridge.enable_icc"="false"`.
+As an alternative, you could also specify this behaviour on Docker network basis by specifying `-o "com.docker.network.bridge.enable_icc"="false"`.
 Create the Docker network by using the provided command down here:

 ```bash